 Run Disk Cleanup Tool

-Also, try to clean up junk, System cache, memory dump, Temporary or system error files to optimize system performance.
+Also, try to clean up junk, System cache, memory dump, and Temporary or system error files to optimize system performance.
 To do this

 - Go to the start menu